Interpretable Reward Redistribution in Reinforcement Learning: A Causal Approach: Generative Return Decomposition

 where $V^\pi$ is the value function of state-action pairs~\citep{sac}.
 More detailed implementation of $\Phi_{\pi}$ can be founded in Appendix~\ref{appendix:policy_model_structure}.

-It is worth noticing that, SAC can be replaced by any policy learning backbones~\citep{A3C, ppo, janner2019trust, clavera2018model}.
+We optimize the generative model and the policy model simultaneously, cutting the need for collecting additional diverse data for causal discovery.
+It is worth noticing that SAC can be replaced by any policy learning backbones~\citep{A3C, ppo, janner2019trust, clavera2018model}.
 Besides, for those model-based ones~\citep{janner2019trust, clavera2018model}, our learned generative model serves as a natural alternative to the used environment model.